 - You will not need an agent if your supplier is handling customs clearance and delivering to your premises.

-- Most smaller importers use an agent, such as a freight forwarder, to handle customs clearance (and onward delivery) for goods from outside the EU.
+- Most smaller importers use an agent, such as a freight forwarder, to handle customs clearance (and onward delivery) for goods.

 6. Organise import finance